How to Beat a Simple Assault Charge in North Carolina

 For the consent argument to work, the victim must be legally capable of granting consent.

-Should You Hire an Attorney to Beat a Simple Assault Charge in NC?
+Should You Hire a Criminal Defense Attorney to Beat a Simple Assault Charge in NC?